Directional Strategy & Activity-Direction Matrix — Pancha Pakshi Shastra Part 10

 Chapter Summary

-- Each bird has a home direction: Vulture=East, Owl=North, Crow=West, Cock=South, Peacock=NE
+- Each bird has a home direction (Bright Half): Vulture=East, Owl=South, Crow=West, Cock=North, Peacock=Middle

 - Best travel: Ruling direction + Ruling yama + Ruling day = triple alignment